OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 To make this easy, I configured a project that deploys a sample application to an Azure web application.
 Using the [Export/Import feature](https://octopus.com/blog/exporting-projects) that was introduced in Octopus 2021.1, I exported an Octopus project, and I show you how to import and deploy this project.

-After it's deployed, this application will be visible to you, and shareable with your company.
+After it's deployed, the application will be visible to you, and shareable with your colleagues.

 ## Getting set up